This Third Party Event Branding Policy defines requirements for third parties using Apache® marks in relation to events.

 For more information about Apache marks, please see our formal Trademark Policy.

-Steps to gain approval to use an Apache Mark
+Steps to gain approval to use an Apache Mark in Events

 - Ensure Apache Marks are correctly attributed on your site and marketing materials.
 See Referring To Apache Marks And Projects/Products